Tinkathia System

 The Tinkathia System or Teen Kathia System (Hindi: three Kathas), was an economic policy enforced by the East India Company in India.
 It was practiced largely in Eastern India and in states such as Bihar.
-The Tinkathia System was challenged by the Champaran Satyagraha led by Mohandas Gandhi, this in turn became a watershed moment in the Indian independence movement and it was based on that peasants had to grow indigo on the 3 parts of the land out of 20 parts.
+The Tinkathia System was challenged by the Champaran Satyagraha led by Mahatma Gandhi, this in turn became a watershed moment in the Indian independence movement and it was based on that peasants had to grow indigo on the 3 parts of the land out of 20 parts.

 In other words, a farmer had to grow Indigo in 3 Katha out of 20 Katha (1 Bigha= 20 Katha).
-In Patna and nearby areas, 1 Katha is equals to 1,361 square feet or 151.22 square yard.
+In Patna and nearby areas, 1 Katha is equals to 1,361.25 square feet or 151.25 square yard.

 History

 Background

 In the 17th and 18th century, most of Eastern India came under the rule of the East India Company.
 India, then, was a major producer of spices and dyes, primarily Indigo.
 The trade of Indigo was a major business.
 Several Agency Houses were involved in the Indigo trade.
 The East India Company compelled Indian farmers to grow cash crops like Indigo which severely affected their livelihoods.